dcooman/TidyData/README.md

 are all parallel tables where the first record in each go together and so on until the end of the file.
 2. The x_train (main file), the y_train (activity codes) and the subject_train (subject IDs) are all parallel tables where the first record in each go together and so on until the end of the file.
+3. The activity code file contans the code (1-6) and the matching activity description.
+These are the same codes for both the test and trainig datasets.

 ###The Process